Rayruiw/weather-project/README.md

 # Purpose
 This project is to create a simple weather app.
-It shows temperature, weather, wind speed, humidity, sunrise and sunset times, and real-time temperature changes. e
+It shows temperature, weather, wind speed, humidity, sunrise and sunset times,map and real-time temperature changes.

 Here is the overall picture
 <img src="./weather-client-copy/src/assets/readmepicture/1.jpeg">